Abatement

 A pecuniary legacy is a fixed sum of money that you leave to a specific person or charity in your [will](/glossary/will), such as "£10,000 to my nephew James" or "£5,000 to the RSPCA."

-A pension nomination (or expression of wish) is a form telling your pension provider who should receive your pension savings if you die, though the decision ultimately rests with the pension scheme trustees.
+A pension nomination (or expression of wish) is a form telling your pension provider who should receive your pension savings if you die, though trustees make the final decision.

 Per capita is a distribution method where your [estate](/glossary/estate) is divided equally among all living beneficiaries in a specified group, with no share passing to a deceased beneficiary's children.